Get help today 888-341-7785 or sign up for 24/7 text support.

 One of the first steps on the path to recovery involves seeking treatment at a rehab facility, which comes at a cost.
-Fortunately, if you have health insurance, you may be able to use your plan to cover at least some of the costs associated with treatment.
-United Healthcare (UHC) sells health plans in New Jersey, and if you have a UHC New Jersey plan, it may be able to cover least some of the cost of various treatment programs.
+Fortunately, if you are insured by United Healthcare, you may be able to use your plan to cover at least some (if not all) of the costs associated with treatment in New Jersey.

 What Is UHC New Jersey?

-Does United Healthcare Cover Rehab Treatment in New Jersey?
+Does United Healthcare Cover Addiction Rehab Treatment in New Jersey?

 What Does Treatment Cover?